-As for condition (3), in digital markets, especially in the market of digital platform operators, customers tend to be further concentrated in operators that have secured a certain number of customers due to characteristics such as two-sided markets, network effects, low marginal
+As for condition (3), in digital markets, especially in the market of digital platform operators, customers tend to be further concentrated in operators that have secured a certain number of customers due to

 85 Fuchikawa Kazuhiko "Evaluation of Personalized Pricing under Competition Law" (Document 1 of the fifth meeting of the Study Group on Competition Policy in Digital Markets, Dec.
 4, 2020) p.
 10 (See OECD (2016) p.
 9, OECD (2018) pp. 12-13)